jgmalcolm/jgmalcolm.github.io/_posts/2016-09-02-surgical-subintern.md

   random clot and puddle, you'll distract the surgeons and keep agitating those areas to keep them from clotting off.

+- **Avoid knee jerk answers to pimping.** In my eagerness to answer a question, I often speak before thinking.
+The surgeon points to some basic anatomy asking what is it, I respond in knee-jerk fashion, and as soon as the words are out I realize I'm wrong.
+If only I had taken a breath and slowly processed before answering.
+Train yourself: when asked a question, take a full breath, then answer.
+No one is going to jump in to answer before you.
+Slow down and think.

 ## Closing